Dear Threshold Readers:

 In 1949 The Land Ethic essay by Aldo Leopold was published in A Sand County Almanac.
 Many conservationists consider the essay prophetic and its relevance more important with each passing decade.
 It examines the decisions we make about land and wildlife communities in which we live.
 How do we make decisions about land use, the value of species, and health of ecosystems?
 What values drive these decisions?

 One way to address these questions is to read novels (stories) about critical times in American history when these decisions were being discussed and determined.
 Why novels?
 New cognitive research documents that readers “live” the story, as close to having the real experience, as any other form of literature.
 A good story engages areas of the brain that spark the imagination invoking the reader’s personal experiences.
 In this medium, the reader “takes on” the struggles of the characters and has to sort through the possible solutions.
+In social psychology research, this is called “perspective-taking”.
 For a topic as serious as climate change this may be an overlooked medium.

 The resources below provide book clubs and discussion groups seven novels which return to times in American history when our country made critical decisions about land use.
 Each explores cultural perspectives about people and nature that often resulted in conflict, broken promises, and policies about land that exist to this day.